 Effect or Potential Effect: The Authority is more at risk of noncompliance with Federal Grant regulations related to Uniform Administrative Requirements by not having a fully effective procedural controls in place.
-On May 17, 2017, the Office of Management and Budget extended the implementation date for the procurement standards for nonfederal entities and is now effective for the grant year ended December 31, 2018.
+On May 17, 2017, the Office of Management and Budget extended the implementation date for the procurement standards for nonfederal entities and is now effective for the current grant year.

 Recommendation: The Authority should document policies and procedures in accordance with the new Uniform Guidance.
-This should include monitoring procedures to ensure that internal controls over compliance are working effectively
+This should include monitoring procedures to ensure that internal controls over compliance are working effectively.